IBM/event-automation/_ep_1.0/02-installing/06a installing-offline.md

 - A computer with access to both the public internet and the network-restricted environment on which you can run the required commands.
 This computer must also have access to a local registry and to the {{site.data.reuse.openshift_short}} clusters, and is referred to as a *bastion host*.
 - [Docker](https://docs.docker.com/engine/install/){:target="_blank"} or [Podman CLI](https://podman.io/getting-started/installation.html){:target="_blank"} installed.
-- A private Docker registry that can be accessed by the cluster and the bastion host, and which will be used to store all images in your restricted network.
+- A private container registry that can be accessed by the cluster and the bastion host, and which will be used to store all images in your restricted network.
 - A supported version of {{site.data.reuse.openshift_short}} [installed](https://docs.openshift.com/container-platform/4.12/installing/index.html#installation-overview_ocp-installation-overview){:target="_blank"}.
 See the [support matrix]({{ 'support/matrix/#event-processing' | relative_url }}) for supported versions.
 - A supported version of the IBM Cert Manager [installed](../prerequisites#ibm-cert-manager).
 - The {{site.data.reuse.openshift_short}} CLI (`oc`) [installed](https://docs.openshift.com/container-platform/4.12/cli_reference/openshift_cli/getting-started-cli.html){:target="_blank"}.